kevinlekiller/linux_intel_display_overclocking/README.md

 #####Get a new modeline using cvt or gtf.

-Run cvt with the screen width, screen height, refresh rate, -r if you need reduced blanking.
-You can alternatively use gtf if you know what you want/are doing.
+Run the cvt we compiled or cvt from your distro or gtf to get a modeline string.

+The parameters are: screen\_width screen\_height refresh_rate.

-If you compiled the above cvt:
+If you compiled the above cvt, the -r is for reduced blanking:
 `$ cd ~/ && ./cvt 1920 1080 72 -r`
-If you use your distro's cvt (you can only use -r with a multiple of 60, so with 72 this is not possible):
+If you use your distro's cvt, here you can use -r, only if you use a multiple of 60 for the refresh rate:
 `$ cvt 1920 1080 72`
 If you use gtf:
 `$ gtf 1920 1080 72`